7L7K/Gesahni/README.md

 Uploaded recordings are stored under `sessions/YYYY-MM-DD/`.
 Incoming chunks are appended to `video.webm`; once the final clip is sent, the server produces `audio.wav`, appends the transcription to `transcript.txt`, and stores any comma-separated tags into `tags.json`.

+If diarization is enabled, lines in `transcript.txt` will be prefixed with the detected speaker label.

 ### Live Streaming

 While recording, the application now uploads short WebM chunks to `/upload`.
 Each chunk is transcribed on the server and the text is shown live beneath the video element.

+When diarization is enabled the live transcripts and final `transcript.txt` will include speaker names provided by the diarization model.

 ## Contribution Guidelines